chichonnade/chichonnade/README.md

 ### 👋🏻 Hi there
-I’m Hendrik, I have a background in data science and mechanical engineering and I'm interested in the fields of data collection for robotics.
+I’m Hendrik, I have a background in data science and mechanical engineering

 ### 🔭 Architectures I have worked with
 - DDPMs with 3D Unets